 - (14) As soon as a tag has been removed from the ball-carrier he/she must play-the-ball at the point where the tag occurred.
 The ball-carrier should not replace his/her tag until the play-the-ball has been completed.
 Both tags must be in place for this player to take any further active part in play.
-The play-the-ball shall operate as normal in the International Laws.
+The play the ball she has a parenel in the lateractional hours. - The play-the-ball shall be as normal in the International Laws.
 However: - (a) No markers are allowed. - (b) The Dummy Half (DH) may, on receiving the ball, either pass the ball or run themselves.
 Should they elect to run, not score and be tagged, then their team forfeits possession.
 A member of the opposite team will then play the ball for play to recommence.
 (One Pass Law) - (c) At the play-the-ball, no member of the team not in possession is to move forward until the ball is in the hands of the First Receiver or the Dummy Half elects to run or mishandles the ball.
 Each member of the team not in possession must retire 5 metres from the play-the-ball and any player who is within this area shall be deemed to be offside.
 Members of the team in possession must retire behind the Dummy Half.